 No, rates begin at age 6.

 Where do I find the schedules?

-Schedules can be downloaded from this page and picked up at the pool or at the Town Office.
+Schedules, once they become available can be found on this page and picked up at the pool.

 Why must I be at "arms reach" with my child?

 Even though the Town of Hanna employs Lifeguards, they can’t be watching every child all the time.
 Your children are ultimately safer if you are nearby to help them in the event they need it.

 My four year old swims like a fish!
 Way better than my 8 year old!
 Who decides if they can go in the pool without me?
 What age or skill level is used?

 According to the National Lifesaving Society, any child 8 and under needs to be accompanied by someone 12 or older and within arms reach.
 Staff can administer a ‘swim test’ to assess if the child has the skills to be able to swim unassisted in the water.
 If the child, who is 8 or younger is successful, they still need to be accompanied but do not need to be within arms reach.
 Please consult with the pool staff for clarification.